onap/dcaegen2/docs/sections/apis/ves-hv/index.rst

 .. literalinclude:: VesEvent.proto
     :language: protobuf

-HV-VES makes routing decisions based mostly on the content of the **Domain** parameter in the VES Common Event Header.
+HV-VES makes routing decisions based on the content of the **domain** field or **stndDefinedNamespace** field in case of stndDefined events.

 The PROTO file, which contains the VES CommonEventHeader, comes with a binary-type Payload (eventFields) parameter, where domain-specific data should be placed.
 Domain-specific data are encoded as well with GPB.
 A domain-specific PROTO file is required to decode the data.